 Stated another way, the entrapment defense won’t work if the defendant is being prosecuted for injuring (or threatened to injure) somebody, and the defendant is being prosecuted for injuring (or threatening to injury) somebody other than the officer.
 Depending on how serious the injury is, the defendant could also face enhanced penalties.
 For instance, causing bodily injury will result in simple assault charges, while causing serious bodily injury will result in aggravated assault charges.

 If you’ve been charged with a crime and think that you were a victim of entrapment or other forms of police misconduct, the officer’s actions should be investigated.
-The attorneys at the Law Offices of John J. Zarych are ready to defend your liberties, fight the charges against you, and hold law enforcement accountable for abuse of power.
+The Atlantic City defense attorneys at the Law Offices of John J. Zarych are ready to defend your liberties, fight the charges against you, and hold law enforcement accountable for abuse of power.
 To discuss your experience in a free, completely confidential legal consultation, call us right away at (609) 616-4956.